crpietschmann/portfolio/_imports/_posts/2011-08-24-mixing-some-dynamic-ness-with-ironjs-in-net-4.markdown

 <h3>More Information on IronJS</h3>

-<p>If you aren’t familiar with IronJS, I encourage you to go check out one or more of the following links:</p>
+If you aren’t familiar with IronJS, I encourage you to go check out one or more of the following links:

 <ul>
   <li><a title="http://ironjs.wordpress.com/" href="http://ironjs.wordpress.com/">http://ironjs.wordpress.com/</a> </li>